-As video becomes an increasingly important tool for communication and productivity, organizations must find a way to manage the huge amounts of video being stored and shared across their networks.
-The solution to this management issue is the use of a video content management system, or VCMS.
-But what is a VCMS, and what benefits does using a VCMS have over simply storing video on a network folder or within Sharepoint?
+As video becomes an increasingly important tool for communication and productivity, organizations must find new ways to manage, store, and share large numbers of massive video files across their networks without negatively impacting bandwidth.
+The solution to this is to use a video content management system, or video CMS.

-At its most basic, a VCMS provides a repository for video content, in which video files are uploaded to the system and made accessible to people via a link.
-However, leaders in the space offer a more complete, end-to-end video content management solution, including features like:
+In its simplest form, a video CMS provides a repository for video content in which video files are uploaded to a video library and made accessible to people via a link.
+But some of the best video content management software on the market today offers much more.